KidZania Mumbai: Overview

+The Kidzania Mumbai kids park is a real lifestyle theme based games zone for kids aged 4 to 16 years.
+The park has a real city-like look with real time brand-like buildings and structures.
+The activities planned in the park engage kids in roleplaying roles and accomplishing tasks related to those roles.
+The fun and benefit is paid in task accomplishments.

-KidZania Mumbai operates like a real city that is built-to-scale for children, with paved roads and cars, city buildings, recognizable establishments, a functioning economy and its own currency.
-Designed for children aged 4 to 16, KidZania Mumbai houses more than 60 real-world establishments (Yes Bank, Coca-Cola, The Times of India, DHL, etc.) and 100+ activities to help children develop real life skills.
-At KidZania, children perform 'jobs' and are either paid for their work (as a stylist, fireman, radio jockey, surgeon, dentist, etc.) or pay to get a service (university, culinary school, department store, driving school, etc.).
-Unique to KidZania Mumbai, children can also experience local establishments like the Bollywood Acting Academy, Pottery Studio and the Dabbawalla service (boxed lunch delivery).
-KidZania gives kids the opportunity to play adult roles by allowing them to emulate, re-enact and participate in adult activities and experiences.
+Children can roleplay as a fireman, a radio jockey or a doctor, perform duties and get credits.
+Unique to KidZania Mumbai, children can also experience local establishments like the Bollywood Acting Academy, The Pottery Studio and the Dabbawalla service (boxed lunch delivery).
+KidZania gives children the opportunity to play adult roles by allowing them to roleplay, emulate, re-enact and participate in adult activities and experiences.

 History

-KidZania was created and developed by Mexican entrepreneur Xavier López Ancona.
+KidZania was created and developed by Mexican entrepreneur, Xavier López Ancona.
 The first KidZania opened in September 1999, in Santa Fe Shopping Mall in Mexico City, and was named La Ciudad de los Niños ("The City of the Children").
-Today there are 24 KidZania Theme Parks operational around the world with 10 more to be launched by the end of 2020.
+Today, there are 24 KidZania Theme Parks operational around the world with 10 more to be launched by the end of 2020.
 KidZania has received more than 35 million guests around the world since its opening, making it one of the fastest growing global edutainment brands in the world.

 KidZania has been brought to the domestic market by ImagiNation Edutainment India, which is promoted by Bollywood star Shahrukh Khan, with 26 percent stake, and KidZ Inc of Singapore, which holds the remaining 74 percent.
 KidZ Inc. is co-owned by the Comcraft, Xander & Maxfield Management Ltd. Groups.

 Age eligibility

 Children between 4 and 16 years of age can participate in the role-playing activities at KidZania.
 However, some activities may have a height and age restriction.

 Toddlers (aged between 2 and 4 years) have a separate section with play-areas earmarked for them, called Urbano's House, and can participate in some of the role-playing activities.

 Babies (below the age of 2 years) can relax and enjoy in the play-areas at Urbano's House.

 Adults and parents can observe their children role-playing in various activities, or spend time in the Pepperfry Parents Lounge.
 There are some establishments, like the Star TV Studio or the Theatre, where they can witness the activities inside the establishments from the seating area.
-However, adults are not allowed within the KidZania premises unless they are accompanying children.
+However, adults are not allowed within the KidZania premises, unless they are accompanying children.

 Awards

-KidZania Mumbai has won many awards from various organizations for value, uniqueness and future potential, including:
+KidZania Mumbai has won many awards from various organisations for value, uniqueness and future potential, including: